About the Clinic

 The Animal Law & Policy Clinic, which was launched in 2019 under founding director Katherine Meyer, provides students with direct, hands-on training in legal advocacy on behalf of animals.
-Visiting Clinical Professor Mary Hollingsworth is the Clinic’s director, Rachel Mathews is its clinical instructor, and Rebecca Garverman, ’21, is its staff attorney.
+Visiting Clinical Professor and now Clinical Director Mary Hollingsworth now oversees the clinic.

 The Clinic operates as a public interest law firm working to advance the interests of animals through litigation, administrative rulemaking, policy initiatives, organizing, and similar legal advocacy avenues.
 Under the supervision of Clinic staff, students represent animal advocacy organizations and advocates to gain practical lawyering skills and build a foundation for ethical, reflective legal practice.